SMS Short Codes

 Short Codes vs. Other Texting Numbers

-There are several differences between SMS short codes and other types of numbers used for SMS marketing.
-The alternatives to a short code are toll-free and 10DLC numbers.
+There are several differences between SMS short codes and other types of numbers used for text message marketing.
+The alternatives are toll-free and 10DLC numbers.

 Short codes are only 5 or 6 digits vs. others that are 10.
 This makes opting into texting programs simpler as the number is easier to remember and quick to type out.

 Short codes are the most expensive with a monthly cost between $500 and $1,000 depending on whether it’s a random or vanity code.
 Toll-free and 10DLC numbers are free or have minimal cost.
-SMS codes also send at much faster speeds; up to 20 times faster in some cases.
+SMS codes also send at much faster speeds.

 While messages sent from normal 10-digit numbers are subject to carrier spam / content filters, SMS short code texting is not typically filtered.
-There’s a 6 to 8 week approval process when securing a short code and part of that process is vetting the sender and texting program so messages don't need to be filtered.
+There’s a 3 to 4 week approval process when securing a short code number and part of that process is vetting the sender and texting program so messages don't need to be filtered.

 Short Code Toll-Free 10DLC